Mexico–United Kingdom relations: History

 After 1880, the British turned their attention in Mexico primarily to investments in railways and mines, sending both money and engineers and skilled mechanics.
-The British invested £7.4 million in railways during the decade of the 1880s, jumping to £53.4 million in 1910s.
+The British invested £7.4 million in railways during the 1880s, a figure that jumped to £53.4 million in the 1910s.
 The decade-total of new investment in mining went from £1.3 million in 1880s to £11.6 million in 1910s.
 Investments in land and other properties rose from near zero in 1880s to £19.7 million in 1910s.
 The totals reached £135 million, almost as much as the United States.
-In 1900, there were 2800 British citizens living in Mexico, a relatively small number in contrast to the 15,000 Americans, 16,000 Spaniards, 4000 French, and 2,600 Germans.
-The British were famed for their sophisticated clubs, and their elaborate sports program - English football became a highly popular sport across Mexico; while cricket found no interest amongst the Mexican populace.
+In 1900, there were 2,800 British citizens living in Mexico, a relatively small number in contrast to the 15,000 Americans, 16,000 Spaniards, 4,000 French, and 2,600 Germans.
+The British were famed for their sophisticated clubs, and their elaborate sports programs: association football became a highly popular sport across Mexico; while cricket found no interest amongst the Mexican populace.

-During World War I (1914-1918), Mexico was neutral while involved in its own civil war (1910-1920).
+During World War I (1914–1918), Mexico was neutral while involved in its own civil war (1910–1920).
 In 1917 British intelligence intercepted the Zimmermann Telegram, and gave it to the United States government.
 Zimmermann was the German Foreign Minister who tried to induce Mexico to join the war against the United States in the hope of diverting American attention away from Europe.
 Mexico ignored the offer since it realized that its weak military would be quickly overwhelmed by the Americans.